 Keep in mind that all materials are "chemicals" - chemicals are the basic building blocks of everything, including our food, clothing, and the air that we breathe.
 For example, water is a combination of the chemicals hydrogen and oxygen (H2O), and air is a mix of nitrogen, oxygen, carbon dioxide, and other gases.
 Also, there are plenty of chemicals found in nature that are toxic, such as arsenic and cyanide.
 Importantly, sometimes a synthetic ingredient is a better choice for any number of reasons, including sustainability.
-For example, using a natural ingredient that's in short supply, such as sandalwood, could wipe out what's left of it.
-So, using a virtually limitless synthetic material might be more responsible.
+For example, if not harvested sustainably, using a natural ingredient such as palm oil can lead to negative impacts such as deforestation.
+In such cases, using a synthetic substitute might be more responsible.
 SC Johnson does use ingredients found in nature, but only when they meet our own standards.

 What's more important: the chemical or the quantity used?

 Both are important, but quantity is key.
 Think of it this way: Most everyone would agree that water is a harmless chemical.
 But even water can be deadly if you drink too much of it.
 The important thing in product development is to select the right chemical to achieve the goal and to use the smallest effective percentage of key ingredients to achieve the desired result.

 Can’t you only use chemicals that are non-toxic?